learn-co-curriculum/dsc-project-template/README.md

 2. Change the name of the forked repo to a _descriptive_ name of your choosing
    - In GitHub, go to the forked repo -> "Settings" -> "Options" -> "Repository Name" -> "Rename"
-   - Potential employers will read this name to learn about your project, so make it descriptive.
+   - Make the name descriptive, since potential employers will read it.
 Ex: "Microsoft-Movie-Analysis" is better than "Project-1"

 3. Use `git clone` to clone both the Phase 1 Project repo and your fork of this repo to your local computer